Sedition Act (Singapore): Notable uses of sedition laws

 The case of Public Prosecutor v.
 Ong Kian Cheong involved a middle-aged Christian couple, Ong Kian Cheong and Dorothy Chan, who were charged with possessing and distributing seditious publications contrary to the Sedition Act, and distributing objectionable publications contrary to the Undesirable Publications Act.
 The works were tracts by Chick Publications which the couple had posted to Muslims, and the charges alleged that the tracts had the tendency to promote feelings of ill-will and hostility between Christians and Muslims.
 Following a trial, the couple were found guilty and sentenced on 6 August 2009 to eight weeks' jail each.

 In 2015, the Sedition Act was invoked in respect of two separate incidents.
 On 7 April, a Filipino nurse named Ello Ed Mundsel Bello was charged with posting comments on Facebook on 2 January that had a tendency to promote feelings of ill-will and hostility between Filipinos and Singaporeans.
 In one post he allegedly called Singaporeans "loosers" (losers) and vowed to "evict" them from the country.
 He prayed that "disators" (disasters) would strike Singapore, and that he would celebrate when "more Singaporeans will die".
 The post concluded, "Pinoy better and stronger than Stinkaporeans".
 In another post made later that day, he said he would "kick out all Singaporeans" and that the country would be a new "filipino state" [sic].
 Bello pleaded guilty to the charge and was sentenced to three months' jail for the seditious statements, and another month for lying to police investigators.

 On 14 April a couple, a Singaporean man named Yang Kaiheng and an Australian woman named Ai Takagi, were charged with seven counts of posting on a website operated by them called The Real Singapore a number of articles that could lead to ill-will and hostility between Singaporeans and foreigners.
 These included an untrue story about a Filipino family who had supposedly provoked an incident between participants of the annual Thaipusam procession and the police by complaining about musical instruments being played during the event, and a claim that Filipinos living in Singapore were favouring fellow citizens to the detriment of Singaporeans.
+They were the last person to be charged for sedition in Singapore before the law is repealed in 2021.
 On 3 May 2015 The Real Singapore website was disabled after the MDA suspended the statutory class licence applicable to the site and ordered its editors to cease operating it.
 Ai pleaded guilty and was sentenced to ten months' imprisonment in March 2016.
 Yang claimed trial and was also convicted; he was sentenced in June 2016 to eight months' imprisonment.